Winter Park, CO-Family Friendly Colorado Ski Trip

 Where to Stay in Winter Park, CO with Kids

+Want the best family friendly hotel in Winter Park, CO?
 We stayed at the Vintage Hotel, which is in an excellent location.
 From our window, we could see the tubing area and it was a short 3 minute walk to get there.
 You could also access the Winter Park Village easily, a short cabriolet ride that you pick up in front of the hotel.
 The village has lots of stores, restaurants and of course access to ski slopes.
 The hotel itself is dated, however the location makes it an excellent choice when visiting the area.
 Our room had a fireplace and a kitchenette, with a fridge/freezer, dishwasher, microwave, stove, coffee maker and was fully stocked with dishes and pretty much everything you’d need to prepare simple meals.
-There are several hotels in the village area, right near the ski slopes, but I’m not sure how they compare to the one we stayed at so you may want to find out especially if you plan on skiing during your stay.
+The Vintage hotel is our top pick for a family friendly hotel in Winter Park.

 My favorite part was not having to walk up the hill after going down, but instead taking the covered magic carpet back to the top.

 I have to mention the most amazing mittens I found for Milana.
 We have gone through so many, and none worked this well.
 These are seriously the best things ever and didn’t fall off once.
 She loved them and said they are the best gloves she has ever had.
 I highly recommend these!
 There is no wrong way to put them on (no finger/thumb holes) and they go up to almost the elbow, where you can tighten the strap, so they are not likely to fall off.
-They are called Veyo Mittyz and you can buy them on Amazon by clicking on the highlighted name.
+They are called Veyo Mittyz and will be the best mittens you will ever buy.

 That evening, we had a reservation for a hot cocoa sleigh ride in Snow Mountain Ranch.
 It was awesome and the scenery on the trail was just gorgeous!
 The horses were very friendly and well taken care of, which was very important to us.